bh90210/CP500/README.md

 Social media automation app for Android

 There are two ways acquiring the app.
 You can either **A** download a pre-built APK or **B** build from source localy.
-NOTICE: If you would like to also compile the Go binding localy you have to choose option **B**2.
-For this to work you will need  Go.
-For platform specific instructions please see [here](https://golang.org/doc/install)
+NOTICE: for option **B**2 to work you will need Go.
+For platform specific instructions please see [the official documentation](https://golang.org/doc/install)

 * **A** You can download the latest release here